bAndie91/unote/README.md

       - markers: `✓` `✔` `✗` `✘` `DONE` `WONTFIX` `OBSOLETED` `[DONE]` `[WONTFIX]` `[OBSOLETED]`
     - `http://link` → [http://link](http://link) (for any url scheme)
   - `date:YYYY-MM-DD` and `due:YYYY-MM-DD` keywords
-    - trigger a calendar widget to pop up
+    - entering `date:` or `due:` triggers a calendar widget to show up
-    - are shown in the Task List
+    - date and due date are shown in the Task List table
+    - interpret date field by any sematics you like, eg. "when this task needs attention the soonest?"
   - Undo stack
-    - limited not by steps but by memory size of steps' diff
+    - limited not by the number of steps but by the memory size it takes to store diffs
 - Note/Task List
-  - order by Date, Due Date, Created or Updated Date
+  - order by Title, Date, Due Date, Created Date, or Updated Date
 - Search/Filter field
   - search in notes' content
     - narrow search (logical AND) : `#garden #water`
     - negation, everything after "NOT" or "!" are negative keywords: `#house #maintenance NOT #kitchen #bath` meaning "house and maintenance but not kitchen nor bath"
     - union two or more searches (logical OR) : `#garden, #house, #street`
   - smart-case search, i.e. case-insensitive when the complete word is lower-case, otherwise search case-sensitively
-  - filter as you type
+  - filters as you type
-  - hit Enter to put current search term on history, recall with <kbd>Ctrl-P</kbd> and <kbd>Ctrl-Shift-P</kbd>
+  - hit Enter to put current search term in history,
+    - recall them with <kbd>Ctrl-P</kbd> and <kbd>Ctrl-Shift-P</kbd>
 - Quick Search
   - there is a list of saved search (filter) expressions
-  - you can organize it in tree, change order
+  - you can organize it in tree, change order of items
-  - select multiple to search notes which match all the filter expressions (Conjunct Search) or any of them (Union Search)
+  - select multiple item to search notes which match all the filter expressions (Conjunct Search) or any of them (Union Search)
   - useful to organize tasks in category/project/priority by their respecting tags

 # Keybinding